 If you can’t retain your users, you’re going to spend more on acquisition while not growing as quickly.
 You’ll spread distaste for your product, not delight.
 Soon, you’ll find that there are no more users out there to churn through.

-Retention is a simple phenomenon—users choosing to come back to your product—but it can be elusive.
+Retention is a simple phenomenon—but you need customer personas to understand why users choose to come back to your product.

 It’s Not Luck—It’s About Understanding Your Users